The following is appended as a comment on the selection of the Rock Commentaries on “The Wall.”

 - Asked how she is, the alternate personality Vicky, the third to appear, answers the doctor: “I’m fine…But Sybil isn’t She was so sick she couldn’t come.
 So I came instead. (p.
 58).
 Pink is not well, he stayed back at the Hotel, says the “Substitute.”

 - Sybil, p.
 226 top: “I know more about religion than the others do,” Clara Dorsett said…” Clara thinks Satan is the antithesis of God, which is true in one sense, but surely not in the Manichean sense.
 Again, we have three things, you may only have two.
 The Revelation contrasts He who Is, was and is to come with that mere angel who was, IS NOT, and is to ascend in the end times.
-There are three meanings of the tetragrammaton (four letter name): I am who I am, I will be who I will be, and this name from the Revelation.
+There are three meanings of the tetragrammaton (four letter name): I am who I am, I will be who I will be, and this name, which comes from the Revelation as written by John.